Beloretsk: History

-In 1996, Beloretsk Metallurgical Complex was re-organized as an open joint-stock company and is now known as Beloretsk Metallurgical Plant.

 Administrative and municipal status

 Within the framework of administrative divisions, Beloretsk serves as the administrative center of Beloretsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of republic significance of Beloretsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Beloretsk is incorporated within Beloretsky Municipal District as Beloretsk Urban Settlement.

 Religion

 Several religious denominations are active in Beloretsk.
 The biggest community of believers is the Orthodox Christians, with the Muslim community being the second largest.

 Politics

 Covered by the Beloretsk constituency for elections to the State Duma.